PRODUCT SUPPORT

 To program Container Stop and/or Shelf Stop Positions:

-1. Move the desktop down or up to the desired position where a Container Stop or Shelf Stop shall be stored.
+1. Move the desktop down or up to the desired position where a Container Stop or Shelf Stop is to be stored.

-2. Press and hold the “up” and “down” arrows on the handswitch simultaneously until the control box clicks twice.
-This step may take up to 10 seconds to complete.
+2. Press and hold the “up” and “down” buttons on the handswitch simultaneously until the control box clicks twice.

 3. Release the handswitch